 The few settlers, names unknown, that first dwelt here were small time ranchers.
 Then the gold fever hit and this nondescript area shone brightly for its 15 minutes., In the 1920’s and 1930’s, dude ranches, offered cookouts, trail rides, and hayrides, started popping up in Wickenburg.
 These dude ranches probably provided much of the material to the series of delightful comedies that have appeared on film recently in these settings

-Today several functioning dude ranches remain on the edge of town plying their assortment of goods and services for the voracious appetite of eager tourists from all over the globe.
+Today several functioning dude ranches remain on the edge of the town playing their assortment of goods and services for the voracious appetite of eager tourists from all over the globe.
 It’s a living chronicle- a town run amuck in history and tradition.
 And it’s all just a small part of Wickenburg’s idea of how to keep the old west feeling alive.

 Wickenburg can offer you desert, history, and the promise of a changing future.
 If you’re looking at Arizona then that’s what you’re interested in the first analysis, right?